SUpgang/Example_Project/README.md

 # Example_Project

-A dummy project to test formatting, linting, project structure and imports within a minimal example.
+A dummy project to test formatting, linting, type checking, the project structure and imports as well as export as executable within a minimal example.

 ## What I use
  - Windows 11 PC